Elevating Safety Standards: Comprehensive HSE Support for FEED New Port Control Tower in Ras Laffan Port,Qatar

 Conclusion

 The upgrade and replacement of the Fire Protection System at Berth 6 in Mesaieed Port involve a meticulous approach to passive fire protection (PFP).
 This crucial aspect of the project aims to safeguard structural integrity, critical equipment, and personnel safety during fire emergencies.
-Through a systematic selection process based on fire type, size, and duration, along with the guidance of FERA reports and recognized industry standards, PFP measures are tailored to address specific needs and risks within the facility.
+Through a systematic selection process based on fire type, size, and duration, along with the guidance of FERA reports and recognised industry standards, PFP measures are tailored to address specific needs and risks within the facility.
 This comprehensive approach ensures that the fire protection system aligns with Qatar Petroleum’s safety philosophy and international safety standards while enabling uninterrupted operations.

 Compliance Report